 A common sentiment among non-deconstructing Christian leaders is that deconstruction is most often (if not always) motivated by a desire to embrace and engage with sexual values that are outside what’s outlined in scripture.

 But I would be careful about responding to people’s crisis of faith by immediately accusing them of being a sexual deviant.
 After all, you don’t really need to deconstruct your faith in order to embrace abhorrent sexual activity.
 From Jim Bakker to Andy Savage, Bill Hybels, and Ravi Zacharias, sexual impropriety isn’t exactly a stranger to the evangelical movement.

 This isn’t to say that people who deconstruct don’t often shift away from a biblical vision for sex, because they do.
 It’s only natural.
-When you deconstruct away from a Christian worldview, your view of sex is bound to change.
+When you deconstruct away from a Christian worldview, your view of sex is bound to change along with many other of your standards for morality.
 But that often comes after a person has deconstructed their church experience, rather than before.

 And, yes, there are certainly many people who have deconstructed as a result of their trouble to reconcile their faith with their identification with the LGBTQ community.
 But having heard some of their stories, I can say that it isn’t a flippant decision.
 It’s often the result of a crisis of identity they experience alongside compassionless statements of judgement made by the very people who had been charged with caring for their souls.

 So to assume that someone is beginning to deconstruct their faith simply because they have an idle fascination with illicit sex is incredibly dismissive.
 We need to stop making such an assumption.To assume that someone is beginning to deconstruct their faith simply because they have an idle fascination with illicit sex is incredibly dismissive.
 Click To Tweet